folio-sec/terraform-provider-zoom/docs/resources/phone_call_queue_members.md

 page_title: "zoom_phone_call_queue_members Resource - zoom"
 subcategory: ""
 description: |-
   Call queues allow you to route incoming calls to a group of users.
-For instance, you can use call queue memberss to route calls to various departments in your organization such as sales, engineering, billing, customer service etc.
+For instance, you can use call queue members to route calls to various departments in your organization such as sales, engineering, billing, customer service etc.
 ---

 # zoom_phone_call_queue_members (Resource)

 Call queues allow you to route incoming calls to a group of users.
-For instance, you can use call queue memberss to route calls to various departments in your organization such as sales, engineering, billing, customer service etc.
+For instance, you can use call queue members to route calls to various departments in your organization such as sales, engineering, billing, customer service etc.

 ## Example Usage